 The Windrush: Stories, Reminiscences & Recollections

-This exhibition commemorates the anniversary of the first mass migration from the Caribbean to Britain in 1948.
-But most importantly, it illustrates the invaluable contributions The Windrush migrants and subsequent generations have made to Britain over the decades.
+This Buckinghamshire based project marked the anniversary of the first mass migration from the Caribbean to Britain in 1948.
+The project illustrates the invaluable contributions The Windrush migrants and subsequent generations have made to Britain over the decades.
 The project includes an exhibition at The Wycombe Museum in 2020 which was accompanied by 8 family art workshops.
 The exhibition toured to Milton Keynes Central Library in 2021, culminating with the recording of an oral history recording in October 2021.

 Exhibition at Milton Keynes Central Library 6th July- 11th October 2021